k2view-academy/K2View-Academy/articles/04_fabric_studio/29_web_k2exchange_create_and_edit.md

 ## Adding Project Files to Extensions

 Each created extension is placed in a folder that is located directly under the *extensions* parent folder, and it serves as the foundation for the artifact-building process.
 All required files should be placed in such folders.
-Nevertheless, Studio eliminates the need to manually copy project files into extension folders, and thus it prevents code duplication and ensures that the code you have developed and tested is included in the extension.
+Nevertheless, Studio eliminates the need to manually copy project files to extension folders, and thus it prevents code duplication and ensures that the code you have developed and tested is included in the extension.